erik-sn/formcontrol/README.md

 an equally high stack of CRUD apps, lets try to build just one.

 #### Technology
-The core technologies are React/Redux and TypeScript.
+The core technologies are React/Redux and TypeScript on the front end, and Django on the backend.